Today I'm going to teach you everything you need to know about knitting stitch markers.

 If you’re knitting flat, they can mark the beginning or end of your row.
 Or, if you’re adding edge stitches to your knitting, stitch markers can separate the pattern from the knitted border.

 You can also use stitch markers to mark the right side (RS) or wrong side (WS) of your knitting, or increases and decreases.
-Maybe you’ve cast on a lot of stitches, like in the image below.
+Maybe you’ve cast on a lot of stitches, like in the image above.
 Stitch markers can help you keep count of your stitches.

 They can also mark pattern repeats in your knitting, or changes in stitch patterns.